Personal Loans For The Self-Employed: How To Apply

 Proof of income is an important indicator of a borrower’s creditworthiness, so few loan options are available to an applicant who can’t provide records of their income.
 Pawn shop loans may allow you to exchange a valuable item as collateral for the lender to keep until you can repay the loan in place of proof of income, but then you risk losing that item if you can’t pay the loan back.

-Are there any loans for self-employed people with bad credit?
+Are there loans for self-employed borrowers with bad credit?

-Having good credit can qualify you for the best rates and terms for personal loans and other types of loans.
+Having good credit can qualify you for the best rate and repayment term for personal loans and other types of loans.
 Payday loan lenders won’t look at your credit history, but their fees and interest rates can cost you more in the long run.
 You’re better off taking steps to improve your credit so you can qualify for better rates.

 Can self-employed freelance workers get personal loans?

-Freelance workers can qualify for a personal loan if they can provide proof of income, as well as a certificate of employment from their current client, if possible.
+Freelance workers can qualify for a personal loan if they can provide proof of income.
+They may also want to acquire a certificate of employment from their current client or clients, if possible.

-Even if you’re self-employed, you can still qualify for a personal loan.
-The key is to show lenders that your income stream is steady each year.
-This will give lenders confidence that you’ll be able to make your payments on time each month.
+Even if you’re self-employed, it’s possible to qualify for a personal loan or another type of loan.
+The key is being able to show lenders that your income stream is steady each year and high enough to pay back the loan.
+This will give lenders confidence that you can make your payments on time each month.

-If you want to know the rates and terms you can qualify for, apply online today for a prequalification from Rocket Loans.
+If you want to get the personal loan application process started, apply online today with Rocket Loans.

 Related Resources